 There is no better way to empathize with those living with arthritis than to feel it on your own skin.
 That is why Stannah took things a step further by creating a direct physical experience that could simulate the arthritic condition.
 In fact, we’ve followed the example of Ford, the first company ever to build an arthritis suit.
 NAPP Pharmaceuticals also had a similar design, calling their suit an “empathy-generation tool”.
 While Ford’s goal was to understand how cars could be made more comfortable for the elderly and NAPP was focused on empathy, Stannah uses its arthritis suit both to improve our designs and to better understand our customers.

 Arthritis Suit Experience

-The Arthritis Suit is one of the three existing suites in the UK and was created by the Loughborough University School of Design.
+The Arthritis Suit is one of the three existing suits in the UK and was created by the Loughborough University School of Design.
 Stannah has been using it to help employees better understand the challenges faced by our customers with arthritis and restricted mobility.
-It was developed after extended research, literature review, health professional consultations and patient interviews.
-The suit aims at simulating some aspects of aging for people who don’t have the conditions to experience it themselves.
+It was developed after extended research, literature reviews, health professional consultations and patient interviews.
+The suit aims to simulate some aspects of aging for people who don’t have the conditions to experience it themselves.

 In a matter of seconds, I had slipped from one generation to another.